MicroBuild On Location

 Vineyard, Utah, an area just outside of Provo, was once a sleepy little area made up of farmland and a shuttered steel mill.
 According to the U.S. Census, Vineyard has grown from 611 residents to almost 4,000 in 2016.
 But those estimates fall woefully short of the significant growth in Vineyard.

-MicroBuild, a patented geospatial and location intelligence data set, shows the number of households in Vineyard to have almost doubled in just the past two years in and around a 1600 acre re-purposed steel mill site.
+MicroBuild, a patented geospatial and location intelligence data set, shows the number of households in Vineyard to have almost doubled in just the past two years.